manorrock/azure-examples/appservice/list-webapp/README.md

-# List your Web applications on Azure App Service
+# List your Web Applications

 ## Prerequisites